Skip to content

 Minimizes Risks

-User Acceptance Testing is a key process for minimizing risks to both the implementation itself as well as long-term product success.
+User Acceptance Testing is a key process for minimizing risks to the implementation and long-term product success.

-During UAT, end users will test the software under conditions that closely mimic real-world deployment.
-This allows teams to assess potential risks like performance concerns, security vulnerabilities, unexpected errors, and compliance risks that arise from production-level use cases.
+During UAT, end users test the software under conditions that closely mimic real-world deployment.
+This allows teams to assess potential risks, such as performance concerns, security vulnerabilities, unexpected errors, and compliance risks, that arise from production-level use cases.

 Proactively identifying risks before launch through UAT considerably reduces the likelihood of issues disrupting the implementation rollout or hurting the user experience post-deployment.
 Problems found during testing can be addressed before users encounter them.

-Catching compliance, security or stability risks upfront through UAT protects the organization from expensive remediation efforts, legal penalties and loss of user trust that result from unforeseen post-launch issues.
+Catching compliance, security, or stability risks upfront through UAT protects the organization from expensive remediation efforts, legal penalties, and loss of user trust that results from unforeseen post-launch issues.

 By thoroughly exposing the software to challenging user scenarios during testing, UAT also reduces the risks of failures impeding adoption or functionality down the line as needs evolve.